 Asteroseismologist.
 Data Analyst.
 Purveyor of stellar ages.

 Simon Murphy is an ARC Future Fellow in asteroseismology at the University of Southern Queensland (USQ).
-He uses stellar pulsations to characterise stellar masses, ages and metallicities.
+He uses stellar pulsation models to characterise stellar masses, ages and metallicities.
 His research focuses on pulsating A/F stars, particularly delta Scuti stars, and stellar chemical peculiarities such as the λ Bootis phenomenon.
 He also uses pulsation timing to find and parametrise binary systems. [contact]

 Simon is also an outdoors enthusiast, participating in many adventure sports and activites.